FluidInference/eddy-audio/README.md

 Models auto-download on first run from HuggingFace.
 See [benchmark_fleurs.py](benchmark_fleurs.py) and [benchmarks/benchmark.py](benchmarks/benchmark.py) for Python usage via ctypes.

 > **Note for Linux users:** To test on Linux from Windows, use WSL2.
 NPU support on Linux requires Ubuntu 22.04+ with kernel 6.6+ and the Intel NPU driver (see Troubleshooting section).
-Linux NPU has not been tested yet.
+Eddy's Linux NPU has not been tested yet.

 <details>
 <summary><b>C++ Build & Usage</b></summary>